Invasion of Quebec (1775): Occupation of Montreal begins

 Montgomery then led his troops north and occupied Saint Paul's Island in the Saint Lawrence River on November 8, crossing to Pointe-Saint-Charles on the following day, where he was greeted as a liberator.
 Montreal fell without any significant fighting on November 13, as Carleton, deciding that the city was indefensible (and having suffered significant militia desertion upon the news of the fall of St. Johns), withdrew.
 He barely escaped capture, as some Americans had crossed the river downstream of the city, and winds prevented his fleet from departing right away.
 When his fleet neared Sorel, it was approached by a boat carrying a truce flag.
 The boat carried a demand for surrender, claiming that gun batteries downstream would otherwise destroy the convoy.
 Based on uncertain knowledge of how real these batteries were, Carleton elected to sneak off the ship, after ordering the dumping of powder and ammunition if surrender was deemed necessary.
 (There were batteries in place, but not nearly as powerful as those claimed.)
 On November 19, the British fleet surrendered; Carleton, disguised as a common man, made his way to Quebec City.
-The captured ships included prisoners that the British had taken; among these was Moses Hazen, a Massachusetts-born expatriate with property near Fort St. Johns whose poor treatment by the British turned him against them.
+The captured ships included prisoners that the British had taken; among these was Moses Hazen, a Massachusetts-born expatriate with property near Fort St. Jean whose poor treatment by the British turned him against them.
 Hazen, who had combat experience in the French and Indian War and went on to lead the 2nd Canadian Regiment throughout the war, joined Montgomery's army.

 Before departing Montreal for Quebec City, Montgomery published messages to the inhabitants that the Congress wanted Quebec to join them, and entered into discussions with American sympathizers with the aim of holding a provincial convention for the purpose of electing delegates to Congress.
 He also wrote to General Schuyler, requesting that a Congressional delegation be sent to take up diplomatic activities.

 Much of Montgomery's army departed due to expiring enlistments after the fall of Montreal.
 He then used some of the captured boats to move towards Quebec City with about 300 troops on November 28, leaving about 200 in Montreal under the command of General David Wooster.
 Along the way, he picked up James Livingston's newly created 1st Canadian Regiment of about 200 men.